Student Technology Advisory Committee

 - Chief Information and Campus Services Officer (Co‐chair)

-- SG Executive Vice President of Finance and Technology (Co‐chair)
+- SG Executive Vice President of Technology and Campus Services (Co‐chair)

 - SG Executive Vice President of College Life

 - One additional member from current Student Government

 - At least one student representative from each of the following divisions:

 - Conservatory, Arts, and Communication

 - Natural and Social Sciences